water-splitting-group/pyH2A/data/PV_E/Base/PV_E_Base.md

 # Reverse Osmosis
 Name | Value | Path | Comment
 --- | --- | --- | ---
-Power Demand (kWh/m3) | 2.71 | based on Hausmann 2021 and Kim 208 (this was chosen for a purity of < 10 ppm of disolved salts in the obtained pure water)
+Power Demand (kWh/m3) | 2.71 | based on Hausmann 2021 and Kim 2008 (this was chosen for a purity of < 10 ppm of disolved salts in the obtained water)
-Recovery Rate | 40.0% | based on the ecoinvent database (and Palmer 2021 or Tewlour 2022)
+Recovery Rate | 40.0% | based Palmer 2021 and Tewlour 2022

 # Direct Capital Costs - PV